benhughes/obsidian-link-exploder/README.md

 ## Use Cases
 - Useful for converting those MoCs (Map of Contents) into a visual map visually exploring topics and how they interact with each other.
 - Starting a canvas using items in your vault.
 Create a new note with a few links to topics you want to explore then call the "Create Canvas From File Links" action and you'll have a new canvas which pulls in the notes you linked as well as their linked notes too.
+- An interactive version of your local graph.

 ## Examples